websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/forms.md

 Here are the charts in the Audience report:

 **Submissions:** A donut chart that presents the percentage of total unique visitors who are known or anonymous.
-The center of the chart shows the total number of unique visitors.
-Tooltips on each chart section show the number of users for that section (e.g, the number of known or anonymous users).
+The center shows the total number of unique visitors.
+Tooltips show the number of users for that section (e.g, the number of known or anonymous users).

 **Segmented Submissions:** A donut chart that presents the percentage of known individuals who belong or do not belong to one or more Analytics Cloud Segment.
-The center of the chart shows the total number of known individuals.
+The center shows the total number of known individuals.
 Note that the total number may include some anonymous individuals depending on the segmentation criteria.
-Tooltips on each chart section show the number of users for that section (e.g, the number of users belonging to one or more Segments).
+Tooltips show the number of users for that section (e.g, the number of users belonging to one or more Segments).

 **Viewer Segments:** A bar chart that shows the percentage of known individuals that comprise each Segment.
 The chart shows a bar for each of the top five Segments, and then aggregates the remaining Segments into the last bar.
 A tooltip on the last bar shows the values for each of the remaining Segments.